Black and White Ruffed Lemur, Varecia variegata

 Black-and-white ruffed lemur infants develop rapidly, so by three or four weeks they start attempting to follow their mother on their own.
 Unfortunately, this can lead to accidental falls and related injuries that contribute to an alarmingly high infant mortality rate—65% of black-and-white ruffed lemur infants fail to reach three months of age.
 However, for those that do live, they become independent at four months of age and reach maturity at 20 months.

 Black-and-white ruffed lemurs have an important role as seed dispersers in Madagascar’s rainforests.
-As frugivores, they swallow large seeds that are later excreted onto the forest floor.
+As frugivores (fruit-eaters), they swallow large seeds that are later excreted onto the forest floor.
 Thus, this lemur is responsible for distributing seeds around the rainforest and contributing to its growth.
 Therefore, if the ruffed lemurs disappear, trees regeneration could decline as well.

 Black-and-white ruffed lemurs are also thought to be the largest pollinators in the world.
 Through an affinity for nectar, they have developed a fascinating and mutually beneficial relationship with the traveler’s tree (also known as the traveler’s palm).
 The tree is tall and palm-like, with a single layer of large leaves fanned out on top as its crown.
 The black-and-white ruffed lemur is capable of pulling open the tough leaves in order to reach a cluster of pale flowers inside.
 As the lemur drinks the nectar, the plant’s pollen sticks to the lemur’s coat and is dispersed from tree to tree.